shiraz-30/Intro-to-Python/README.md

 # Intro-to-Python
-This repository contains the main concepts and fundamentals used in Python programming language.
+This repository contains the main concepts, fundamentals, and problems used in Python programming language.